 Utilizing Vacuum Attachments to Remove Pet Dander and Hair

-There is nothing better than coming home from a long day at work and being greeted by a wagging tail and smiling puppy face, similar to the ones on the labrador retriever breeders in Alberta, or the purr of a kitty.
-However, pet hair can cause many families issues, from little things like fur getting on clothes and furniture to big things like causing asthma or triggering allergies.
+There is nothing better than coming home from a long day at work and being greeted by a wagging tail and smiling puppy face, or the purr of a kitty.
+However, pet hair can cause many families’ issues, from little things like fur getting on clothes and furniture to big things like causing asthma or triggering allergies.

 No one wants to get rid of the family pet and, thankfully, there are steps you can take to reduce the triggers for family members that may have reactions.
 Washing your pet frequently can help reduce the dander and fur floating around the house.
 Not to mention, if your pet spends a fair amount of time outside, they may bring allergens in from outdoors.
 Also, vacuuming 3-4 times per week can significantly reduce allergy triggers.